-OPINION – Rogier Rumke wonders why pre-eminently critical journalists are leaving it at that when it comes to the Corona narrative.
-Rogier is the administrator of Facebook group The Corona Middle Way, a group that distinguishes itself by nuanced opinions from various sides with always respectful and substantiated discussions.
+OPINION - Rogier Rumke wonders why particularly critical journalists leave it at that when it comes to the Corona narrative.
+Rogier is the administrator of the Facebook group The Corona Middle Way, a group that distinguishes itself by nuanced opinions from various sides with always respectful and substantiated discussions.
 Anyone who feels addressed by this is welcome to become a member.
 Rogier's reflections can regularly be found on maurice.nl.
 The reason for this article is a piece by Teun van der Keuken in the Volkskrant: Due to irresponsible mayors and pub owners, the hospitality industry has to close early again

 I held Teun van der Keuken in high regard, enjoyed his Inspection Service of Value, the way he brings abuses in the food industry to light for years.